Top Arrangers / Performers – Oliver Nelson

 Oliver Nelson – The Blues and the Abstract Truth

-• Clean, clear and present with a solid bass foundation, as well as the big stage this big group of musicians needs
+• Clean, clear and present with a solid bass foundation, as well as the big stage this big group of musicians needs (particularly on side one)

-• Allmusic gives it 5 stars (of course) and calls this album “…his triumph as a musician for the aspects of not only defining the sound of an era… but on this recording, assembling one of the most potent modern jazz sextets ever.”
+• AllMusic gives it 5 stars (of course) and calls this album “…his triumph as a musician for the aspects of not only defining the sound of an era… but on this recording, assembling one of the most potent modern jazz sextets ever.”

 The sound is tonally correct, Tubey Magical and above all natural.
 The timbre of each and every instrument is right and it doesn’t take a pair of golden ears to hear it.
 So high-resolution too.
-If you love ’50s and ’60s jazz you cannot go wrong here.
+If you love 50s and 60s jazz, you cannot go wrong here.

 For those record lovers who still cling to the idea that the originals are better, this record will hopefully set you straight.